Mark-MDO47/AudioPlayer-YX5200/README.md

 [Top](#audioplayer\-yx5200 "Top")<br>
 Here is a description of my experiences using the YX5200 module (I had some challenges)

-You definitely want to use the 1K resistor on the TX line or you can distinctly hear clicks during serial communication.
+You definitely want to use the 1K resistor on the RX line or you can distinctly hear clicks during serial communication.<br>
+It might be that the reason I don't need a 1K resistor on the TX line to avoid noise is that I turn ACK off in the .begin(mySoftwareSerial, false, true) call.

 My experience (these comments apply to the modules I used)
 - with a chip labelled MH-ETLIVE MH2024K-24SS) on ORANGE SIDEWINDER RBG: